roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

         -   **External Traffic Policy**: the routing policy for inbound traffic.
 Valid values: Local and Cluster.

-            **Note:** The **External Traffic Policy** parameter appears only when you set the service type to **Node Port** or **Server Load Balancer**.
+            **Note:** The **External Traffic Policy** parameter is displayed only when you set the service type to **Node Port** or **Server Load Balancer**.

         -   **Port Mapping**: the mappings of the service and container ports.
 Set the **Name** parameter to tcp, the **Service Port** parameter to 9000, the **Container Port** parameter to 9000, and the **Protocol** parameter to TCP.
         -   **Annotations**: the annotations of the service.
 You can set SLB parameters.
-For example, `service.beta.kubernetes.io/alicloud-loadbalancer-bandwidth:20` indicates that the service bandwidth is set to 20 Mbit/s.
-For more information, see [Use an automatically created SLB instance to expose an application](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use an automatically created SLB instance to expose an application.md).
+For example, an annotation of `service.beta.kubernetes.io/alicloud-loadbalancer-bandwidth:20` specifies that the peak bandwidth of the service is set to 20 Mbit/s.
+This allows the system to shape the service traffic.
+For more information, see [t16677.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Network/Service Management/Use annotations to configure load balancing.md).
         -   **Label**: the one or more tags that you want to add to the service.
-        After you create the service tcp-echo, it appears on the **Services** page.
+        After you create the tcp-echo service, it appears on the **Services** page.

 ## Step 2: Set routing rules for the ASM instance